Town finalizes purchase of Gold property for open space, solar lease agreement

 “This conveyance represents a major portion of Bel Air Realty, LLC’s assets,” the deed notes.

-Filing of the document brings to fruition an opportunity for open space that’s been considered in various forms by various town boards for the better part of a decade.
+Filing of the document brings to fruition an opportunity for open space that’s been considered in various forms by various town boards for nearly two decades.

 An old stone bridge crosses a stream on the property.

-In 2019, Gold returned in with a new proposal for the land containing a solar element.
+In 2019, Gold returned with a new proposal for the land containing a solar element.

 The plan has since seen multiple iterations, with zoning denials, court appeals, removal of a 10 acre conservation easement and multiple stops before the Planning Board before reaching its final version, which was approved administratively by Town Planner Mark Carruolo on Tuesday, July 1.